RanjanaRK/shortify-api/README.md

 - QR code generation for URLs
 - Supports both anonymous and authenticated users

+### 📎 QR Code Generation (On-Demand)

+- QR codes are available **only for authenticated users**
+- QR codes are generated **on-demand** using the short URL
+- QR images are **not stored in the database**
+- This keeps the system stateless and reduces storage overhead
+- The QR code can be regenerated anytime from the short URL

 ### 📊 Analytics & User Activity

 - Click count tracking per URL